Can I Grow Melons?

 Water during dry periods.

-The History Of Melon Plants
+What is the History Of Melon Plants?

 Melons, including cantaloupes, winter melons and watermelons - are popular garden crops that grow on vining plants, which can spread out over the garden or be trained up a trellis or other support.